 - (a) Before going on annual leave, an employee will be paid the amount of wages they would have received for ordinary time worked had they not been on leave during that period.
-This includes any allowances, loading, shift allowance or over-award payments which would have been received had the employee not been on leave. - (b) In addition, the employer must pay the employee a loading of 17.5% of the employee's ordinary pay for ordinary hours the employee would have worked had they not been on leave during that period.
+Before the start of annual leave, the employer must pay the employee for the employee's ordinary hours of work in the period at the employee's ordinary hourly rate.
+This includes any allowances, loading, shift penalties or overaward payments which would have been received had the employee not been on leave. - (b) In addition, the employer must pay the employee a loading of 17.5% of the employee's ordinary pay for ordinary hours the employee would have worked had they not been on leave during that period.